-&lt;sup>24The association algorithm will guarantee that a DIASource is associated with not more than one existing DIA-Object or SSObject.
+&lt;sup>23The association algorithm will guarantee that a DIASource is associated with not more than one existing DIA-Object or SSObject.
 The algorithm will take into account the parallax and proper (or Keplerian) motions, as well as the errors in estimated positions of DIAObject, SSObject, and DIASource, to find the maximally likely match.
 Multiple DIASources in the same visit will not be matched to the same DIAObject.

-$^{25}$ This restriction is removed when Prompt processing is rerun during Data Release production, see $\S$ 3.3.5.
+&lt;sup>24This restriction is removed when Prompt processing is rerun during Data Release production, see § 3.3.5.

-&lt;sup>26Level 2 database is a database resulting from annual data release processing.
+&lt;sup>25Data Release database is a database resulting from annual data release processing.
 See § 4 for details.

-&lt;sup>27We guarantee that a receiver will always be able to regenerate the alert contents at any later date using the included timestamps and metadata (IDs and database names).
+&lt;sup>26We guarantee that a receiver will always be able to regenerate the alert contents at any later date using the included timestamps and metadata.